as4529/gp3/README.md

 ## Overview

 gp3 currently focuses on grid structure-exploiting inference for Gaussian Process Regression.
-As of now, it supports Laplace approximation and Stochastic Variational Inference.
+As of now, it supports inference via Laplace approximation and Stochastic Variational Inference.
 For usage examples, see ```examples/basic.ipynb```.
 To view the notebooks with visualizations, I recommend using [nbviewer](https://nbviewer.jupyter.org/).
 Comprehensive documentation coming soon.

 ## Installation